HuckleberryLovesYou/Homeassistant-Supervised-on-Raspberry-Pi-5/README.md

 sudo apt install -y libglib2.0-bin && gdbus introspect --system --dest io.hass.os --object-path /io/hass/os
 ```
 This should **NOT** return an error.
-If you get an object introspection with interface etc. OS Agent is working as expected.
+You can check your output with the correct Output [here](https://github.com/HuckleberryLovesYou/Homeassistant-Supervised-on-Raspberry-Pi-5/blob/main/gdbus-introspect_Output.xml)
 # Install Homeassistant
 ## Download Homeassistant-supervised
+By using the following command you automatically download the latest version of Homeassistant.
 Today, the newest version is 1.6.0.
-By using the following command you automatically download the latest version of Homeassistant.
-If you still want to check, you can do this on this [Github page](https://github.com/home-assistant/supervised-installer/releases/)
+You can also check for the lastest version [here](https://github.com/home-assistant/supervised-installer/releases/)
 ```
 wget -O homeassistant-supervised.deb https://github.com/home-assistant/supervised-installer/releases/latest/download/homeassistant-supervised.deb
 # You can type "ls" to ensure the download was succesful